Owen150/HospitalERMS/README.md

-# Wanini Kireri Magereza Hospital Management System
+# WKMH Electronic Records Management System
 This is a complete hospital managemnt system written in php(Laravel)

 ## This has the following features